 Click here for a great selection of books about Chief Red Cloud on AMAZON.

 Red Clouds War Facts

-Since the U.S. Army was unprepared for such a show of force by the Indians, their attempt at forcing them off their land dissolved into more peaceful
+- Since the U.S. Army was unprepared for such a show of force by the Indians, their attempt at forcing them off their land dissolved into more peaceful negotiations.

 Fort Laramie Treaty Facts

-Gold seekers continually violated the treaty by passing through the reservation.
-In response to the violations, the Indians attacked trespassers and further
+- Gold seekers continually violated the treaty by passing through the reservation.
+In response to the violations, the Indians attacked trespassers and further violence ensued.

 Red Cloud General Facts